kalkuteminal/Animation-DNA/02-Codex-DNA.md

 **`<codePart>/<codeSequence>/SHOT_<codeShot>`** ( REEL_01/010/SHOT_010 )
 This peace of folder structure exists in FTrack database and repeated many times in different project folders, which deals with **SHOTS**, for example in **`scenes/ANIMATION/`**, **`PREP/ART/SHOTS/`** etc.

 **ASSETS**.
 All assets divided into 2 main parts: what is animated, and what is not.
 Animated assets its characters, dynamic props and EDA, not animated assets is static props end environments.
-Read [asset classification](#asset-creation) for more details.
+Read [assets classification](#assets-classification) for more details.

 #### Asset types in FTrack
 Respectively you need to create such **asset types** (FTrack system settings > schemas > Asset build > Types  ):